February 12, 2017 at 1:44 am #2526

 TOPIC 1 – Shield Zones

 - Shields can also vary in how they are configured, with some opting for a central, powerful shield projector with smaller ancillary shields.
 Others use a series of equal strength projectors creating an overlapping network of equal strength shield regions.

 - While some large ships can be used to carrying the equipment, actually establishing a shield zone takes time and equipment to set up before it can be powered on.

-Shield zone shields interfere with and can deflect radio and microwave energies usually used in mid to short range communications, and many modern sensors can only collect very vague data through the shield grid itself.
+- Shield zone shields interfere with and can deflect radio and microwave energies usually used in mid to short range communications, and many modern sensors can only collect very vague data through the shield grid itself.

 TOPIC 2 – Invasions

 - The first step to a successful invasion is determining which path you intend to go down – defeating the enemy fleet before the invasion or simultaneously.

 - Defeating the enemy fleet has the added benefit of allowing the attacker to maintain a logistical presence without the threat of attack.
 It is also makes the initial phase of the invasion easier.

 - Invading simultaneously with the fleet battle draws the enemies attention in two directs and can confuse and overwhelm a defender.

 - Either way, an attacker must eventually defeat the enemy mobile forces in order to have some sustained attack on a planet.